carstena/game-to-philips-hue/README.md

 Game to Philips Hue
 ===================

-This is a program for Philips Hue that grabs of an image from a directory.
-It's build to work in combination with a screencapture program (for games).
+Extend your game experience with Philips Hue.
+This is a program for Philips Hue that grabs of an image (screenshot) from a directory.
+It's build to work in combination with a screencapture programs like Bandicam, Fraps etc.

 ## Screencapture programs
 Setup the screencapture program to take a screenshot every 1 second (or less) and save it to a folder.
 Use the defined folder path in the config.properties file.